• Residents FAQ

 • Where do I find my HOA documents?

-For links to the various TMA documents, go to the Documents tab on this website’s homepage.
-Other HOA’s – notably condominium associations – have additional HOA documents available from each particular sub-association.
+For links to the various TMA documents, visit the Documents page.
+Other HOA’s – notably condominium associations – have additional HOA documents pertaining to their particular sub-associations.

-• How do I obtain estoppel information and other documents related to selling my home?
+• How do I obtain estoppel information or documents related to selling my home?

 • Is there a sale or rental application for Tara?

 No sale or rental applications for homes in Tara are required by the TMA.
-Buyers and future renters are encouraged to contact the other associations that service the home to obtain and follow their requirements.
+Buyers and future renters are encouraged to contact any other sub-association governing the home to obtain and follow their requirements.

 • What are the pet restrictions?